mgraybeal/documentation/help/BaysigFundamentals.md

 ---

-This is the first document in a "quick tour" of the Baysig programming language.
+This is the first docume in a "quick tour" of the Baysig programming language.

 The tour can be found in these sections: